ondrakoupil/ok-tools/README.md

 # OK Tools

 This is my personal set of various JS tools I use in my projects.
+Zero dependencies.

 Feel free to use them, but please keep in mind that I guarantee nothing.

+## Install

+Via NPM: `npm install ok-tools`

+For Angular, there is `ok-angular-tools` package wrapping these into handy pipes or directives.

 ## Contents